Blaxploitation horror films: Blacula

 Blacula, filmed in 1972, was the first ever blaxploitation horror film.
 The film was directed by William Crain and starred William Marshall, Vonetta McGee, and Denise Nicholas.
 The film was a parody of the popular film Dracula.
 In the film Blacula, played by William Marshall, an African prince named Mamuwalde is bitten by Count Dracula (Charles Macaulay) himself and is turned into a vampire.
-An interracial gay couple of interior decorators buy the coffin that Blacula has been in for the last 200 years and bring him back to their home in Los Angeles.
-Blacula has not been fed in over 200 years in Count Dracula's effort to punish him.
+An interracial gay couple of interior decorators buy the coffin that Blacula has been in for the last 200 years (technically, 192 years as the prologue is set in 1780) and bring him back to their home in Los Angeles.
+Blacula has not fed in all that time as a result of Count Dracula's effort to punish him.

 Once he freed from his coffin, Blacula goes loose on the streets of Los Angeles and becomes the black avenger.
 He terrorizes the city in his effort to quench his thirst for blood.
 While on his search to kill he meets a woman named Tina (Vonetta McGee) that looks just like his departed wife.
 He believes that she is the reincarnation of his wife and is bent on winning her affection by any means necessary.
 Tina's friend Gordon Thomas (Thalmus Rasulala) finds out that Blacula is a vampire and tries to kill him.

 While Blacula can be viewed as a merely a cheesy parody of the film Dracula with an all black cast, it should also be noted for its portrayal of human sexuality and politics.
 Before becoming a vampire, Blacula was an African prince that wanted to connect Africa with the West.
 He tries to form this connection in an effort to stop the slave trade.

-Since the first part of the film is set right before the 18th century it can be taken to mean that the slave trade they are referring to in the film was the North Atlantic slave trade.
+Since the first part of the film is set right before the 19th century it can be taken to mean that the slave trade they are referring to in the film was the North Atlantic slave trade.
 This gives insight into the way Africans viewed the slave trade.
 Blacula goes to Count Dracula to ask him to stop the slave trade.
-Unfortunately Count Dracula likes the slave trade and wants to keep it in existence.
+Unfortunately, Count Dracula likes the slave trade and wants to keep it in existence.

 This can be viewed as to how Africans saw whites as oppressors that wanted to reap the benefits of the slave trade.
 Not only was Blacula brought to America by two interior decorators, but they were a gay interracial couple.
-This was very ground breaking at the time when racial prejudice and homophobia was running ramped of the film's release.
+This was very ground breaking at the time when racial prejudice and homophobia was running rampant at the time of the film's release.

 Despite the controversies, the film Blacula went on to be named one of Variety's Top 50 Movies of 1972 and to win Best Horror Film of 1972 by the Academy of Horror Films and Science Fiction Films.
-Crain went on to film the sequel Scream, Blacula, Scream; although it was not as successful, it is still considered a notable horror film (see below).
+Crain went on to film the sequel Scream Blacula Scream; although it was not as successful, it is still considered a notable horror film (see below).